jacobkap/crimebythenumbers/docs/pdf-tables2.md

 #> [6,] "Armstrong" "Dimmit"      "Jefferson"  "Nolan"       "Walker"
 ```

-Now again for the "pregnant_females_booked" column.
+Now again for the "pregnant_females_booked" columns which are the even numbers.

 ```r